Your child's safety is your responsibility. The following tips should help you keep your baby out of harm's way from birth through his toddler years.

 When your baby becomes mobile, here are important tips to keep your baby safe around your home:

-If there is a swimming pool in your neighborhood, make sure it is surrounded by a fence and has a gate that latches or locks.
+- If there is a swimming pool in your backyard or your neighborhood, make sure it is surrounded by a fence and has a gate that latches or locks.
 Better yet, never leave your child unattended when outdoors.

 Other Baby Safety Precautions

-Gather a list of emergency numbers and keep them by the phone.
-These numbers should include: your child's pediatrician, your health care provider, your family doctor, a 24-hour nurse-on-call number, the police department, the fire department, and poison control.
+- Gather a list of emergency numbers and keep them by the phone.
+These numbers should include: your child's pediatrician, your health care provider, your family doctor, a 24-hour nurse-on-call number, the police department, the fire department, 911 reminder, and poison control.